 (Title 14, Cal.
 Code of Regs., § 15162, subd. (a).)

 These conditions have not been met.
 The compliance date extension is not a substantial change in the project, as compliance date extensions for grid reliability were part of the original project.
 There are no identified substantial changes with respect to the circumstances under which the project is undertaken that would involve new significant environmental effects resulting from compliance with the OTC Policy, as opposed to continued operation as per baseline conditions, nor are there significant effects of reasonably foreseeable methods of compliance with the OTC Policy that were not discussed previously or are shown to be substantially more severe than previously demonstrated.
-Finally, no new information has been identified that was not known at the time the Final 2010 SED was certified and that would show the compliance date extension to involve new significant effects or substantially more severe significant effects resulting from OTC Policy compliance or involve mitigation measures or alternatives previously found not feasible or different from those analyzed.
+Finally, no new information has been identified that was not known at the time the 2010 Final SED was certified and that would show the compliance date extension to involve new significant effects or substantially more severe significant effects resulting from OTC Policy compliance or involve mitigation measures or alternatives previously found not feasible or different from those analyzed.
 Because these conditions have not been met, the preparation of a subsequent substitute environmental document is not necessary.
 Therefore, an addendum is appropriate, in order to reflect the changes or additions described below.

 Section 5.1 above describes new developments concerning the need for continued operation of Redondo Beach to ensure grid reliability.
 This includes the CPUC proceedings, the root cause analysis, and the stack analysis reflecting potential shortfalls in 2022 and uncertainties in 2023 due to shifts in energy supply and demand.
 Section 5.2 of this Staff Report, including Figure 1 and 2, provides new information regarding projected ocean and estuarine water used for once-through cooling statewide.
 Daily average OTC water use on a statewide scale is projected to be at or below design flow rates from the original OTC Policy compliance schedule when the Policy was adopted in 2010.